Linda Goodman

-Mary Alice Kemery, popularly known as Linda Goodman (April 9, 1925 – October 21, 1995), was a New York Times bestselling American astrologer and poet.
+Mary Alice Kemery (April 9, 1925 – October 21, 1995), popularly known as Linda Goodman, was a New York Times bestselling American astrologer and poet.
 She wrote the first astrology book to make the New York Times Best Seller list.
+She has been described as someone who converted astrology from "a niche interest into the center of the Zeitgeist."

 Early life and background

 Linda Goodman was born in Morgantown, West Virginia.
 Although she never revealed her year of birth, swearing even her father to silence, it emerged posthumously that she was born in 1925.
 According to data collector Frank C. Clifford, Linda was born in Morgantown on April 9, 1925, at 6:05 a.m.
 Clifford cites Linda's birth certificate as his source.
 Her father's name was Robert Stratton Kemery; her mother's maiden name was Mazie McBee.
 By her own account, Goodman was born in her maternal grandparents' house on 115 Kingwood Street.
 She attended and graduated from Parkersburg High School in 1943 aged 18 years.

 Career

-Linda Goodman assumed the name 'Linda' during World War II for a popular WCOM radio show in Parkersburg that she hosted called Love Letters from Linda.
+While working in radio, she met her second husband, Sam Goodman, and took his last name.
+Goodman made a breakthrough in 1957 hosting a WJAS radio show in Pittsburgh called Love Letters from Linda.
+It was for the radio show she assumed the name 'Linda'.
 Each show consisted of her reading letters written between soldiers and their loved ones.
 Each letter was punctuated with a popular song of the day.
-While working in radio, she met her second husband, Sam O. Goodman, and took his last name.

-She began her career writing for newspapers in the eastern and southeastern United States.
-She also wrote speeches for black American civil rights leader Whitney Young, who served for several years as president of the National Urban League.
+She began her career writing for newspapers in West Virginia and Kentucky.
+She later wrote speeches for American civil rights leader Whitney Young, who served for several years as president of the National Urban League.